The platforms, apps and tools I pay for (and the ones I don’t)

 In addition to my website domain names (GoDaddy), hosting (Nimbus), and website security (WordFence and Cloudflare), these are the tools I currently pay for and use regularly.

-While an annual payment usually works out cheaper, unless a platform is really low-cost or you have given it a whirl via a free trial, I recommend paying monthly until you have made a decision to stick with it.
+While an annual payment usually works out cheaper, unless a platform is really low-cost or you have given it a whirl via a free trial, I recommend paying monthly until you have decided to stick with it.

 POLICYBEE